jtwool/superdead-rules/src/6_zombies.md

 ### Killing Zombies

+Zombies weaknesses are well known.
+But taking advantage of those weaknesses is harder than it seems.

+The most successful means of killing a zombie are:
+- destroying or severing the zombies head
+- crushing the entire zombie
+- burning or otherwise destroying the zombies body

+Many weapons that work well on humans, especially those that rely on causing internal bleeding or organ damage, are ineffective on zombies.

+For an attack to kill a zombie, it must:
+- deal 2 or more points of damage directed at the head
+- deal 10 or more points of damage via "blunt-force trauma"
+- deal 15 or more points of magical or elemental damage

+Otherwise the attack rends at the zombie's flesh, but it keeps advancing on its prey.

+Head shots with firearms are **very hard**.
+Targeting the head in hand-to-hand is **hard**.

 ## Threat and Noise
 If a zombies is not actively devouring a victim, it is on the lookout for its next.
 Zombies feel neither fear nor exhaustion, and their hunger for flesh is never ending.